310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es.md

 There's no way we wouldn't celebrate your birthday!
 You're our *leader*, so please keep that firmly in your mind!

-…Here I am lecturing you on your birthday of all days… Hehe… I'm sorry.
+…Here I am lecturing you on your birthday of all days… Heheh… I'm sorry.

 Please let me say the most important thing, at least!
 Happy birthday, Taichou…♪
 {% endbubble %}